In the event of an emergency, always call the police immediately on 999.

-Galop offer emotional and practical support for LGBT people experiencing domestic abuse.
+Galop offer emotional and practical support.
 They offer a National domestic abuse helpline, 0800 999 5428, or you can email them on email@example.com.
 Check the opening times on their website.

 Domestic abuse is defined as taking place between adults, but this abuse also harms children.
 There is also evidence that it often occurs alongside child abuse within families.

 If you're worried about violence or abuse against children or young people, contact your local children's services: